Planning & Policy Council

 - Evaluation of needs assessments, service and budget proposals.

 - Annual review of the adequacy of Title 33 to support the service systems (T.C.A. §33-1-402).

 The Council advises the department on concerns through an annual needs assessment process which can result in programmatic change.

 The Council has a minimum of 11 members, not including ex officio members, appointed by the commissioner for three-year terms.

-The Speaker of the Senate and the Speaker of the House of Representatives each appoints one legislator as a member of the council.
+Both the Speaker of the Senate and the Speaker of the House of Representatives appoint one legislator as a member of the council.
 The Governor is an ex officio member of the council and appoints the chairman, and representatives of state agencies as ex officio members of the council.
 The Commissioner serves ex officio as secretary to the council.

 Current or former service recipients and members of service recipient families comprise a majority of the Council's membership and represent persons with mental illness and substance use disorders.

 Contact Kirby.Fye@tn.gov for more information about becoming a member of the Statewide or Regional Councils.

 Office of Planning